5 Pro Secrets to Improving Your Design Skills + Creating Better Marketing Graphics for your Business

 This sounds like a simple thing, but keeping your files really organized and clean helps you find what I need faster when you’re designing.
 It helps with efficiency and avoiding you getting creatively drained or frustrated… let's conserve our energy for and keep the focus on creating amazing graphics for your business!

-Wish you had a graphic design crash course that covered the ins and outs of all this (without burning a hole in your pocket)?
+Wish you could have a graphic design crash course that covered the ins and outs of all this (without burning a hole in your pocket)?

 You’re in luck.

-I created my self-paced online graphic design course, Design Spirit to help rescue you from the annoying design fog you may often find yourself in and connect you with the right tools, knowledge, and exercises to design like the professionals do.
+I created my self-paced online graphic design course, Design Spirit to help rescue you from the annoying design fog you may often find yourself in and connect you with the right tools, knowledge, and exercises to design like a professional.

 We’ll get into the nitty gritty of planning for your design, all the Principles of Design and Composition, how to be cohesive and consistent in your marketing, creating a solid design process for yourself (with an inside look at mine + a cheatsheet!), and permission to steal my file organization system, so you can be more efficient.

-Design Spirit will demystify these supposed “secrets” of design and help you start creating visually consistent and beautiful designs that make you proud AND elevate your marketing.
+Design Spirit will demystify these supposed “secrets” of design and help you start creating visually consistent and beautiful designs that make you proud.